Remington phone number: 800-243-9700

-For individuals seeking employment: Remington is working with their partner AIDT on all individual career opportunities in Huntsville.
-Further details will be provided through AIDT in the coming weeks and months.
-Any individual seeking additional employment information with Remington should contact AIDT: http://www.aidt.edu/
+For individuals seeking employment: Remington is working with their partner AIDT on the majority of career opportunities in Huntsville.
+Any individual seeking employment with Remington should contact AIDT: http://www.aidt.edu/jobs or apply directly for Huntsville opportunities posted on Remington’s website here.

-For contractors and suppliers offering ongoing / long-term services: Please contact Brad Cook for indirect work (firstname.lastname@example.org) and Bob Skinner for direct work (email@example.com).
+For contractors and suppliers offering ongoing / long-term services: Please contact Mike Pratico (email@example.com) for suppliers looking to provide piece parts for the production of guns or ammo and contact Bob Skinner (firstname.lastname@example.org) for all other products and services.

 Remington expands in Huntsville; will create 2,000 jobs in 10 years